Open-Security-Group-OSG/OurMVCTemplate/README.md

 ### Create Descriptive Names

 Don't call your vars/functions as VARIABLE1, ABC, or something like that.
 Call it as DBINSTANCE, CREDS...
+Need help with naming?
+Just follow python naming conventions!